 Understanding of human structure is an essential step in the education of health professionals, and your donation allows students hands-on experience with the form of the human body.
-The majority of donations are utilized directly in the education of medical students at the School of Medicine.
-Some donations may also be utilized in research or educational activities conducted by medical professionals associated with the School of Medicine.
+The majority of donations are utilized directly in the education of medical students at the Zucker School of Medicine.
+Some donations may also be utilized in research or educational activities conducted by medical professionals associated with the Zucker School of Medicine.
 Finally, through our participation in the Associated Medical Schools of New York, bodies may occasionally be provided to other member schools to aid in the education of their health professions students.
-Upon completion of anatomical studies at these institutions, donations will be returned to our School of Medicine.
+Upon completion of anatomical studies at these institutions, donations will be returned to the Zucker School of Medicine.
 We thank you for your interest in this most precious and altruistic gift.
 Please do not hesitate to contact us if you have any questions.

-Whole Body Anatomical Gift Program Hofstra Northwell School of Medicine at Hofstra University
+Whole Body Anatomical Gift Program Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

-500 Hofstra University Hempstead, NY 11549-5000 Telephone: 516-463-7505

-Email: cira.peragine@hofstra.edu Web: medicine.hofstra.edu/agp
+500 Hofstra University Hempstead, NY 11549-5000 Telephone: 516-463-7505 Email: cira.peragine@hofstra.edu Web: medicine.hofstra.edu/agp